Shipping 101 Pt. 1 The “Work Share” Program – what to do about it and how to save!

 There are definitely some challenges for ecommerce shippers, pickups may not be offered at all or only offered at the time of mail drop off, typically around noon, each day.
 The early pick up window creates challenges for business owners as they want to be able to ship orders that come through the end of each day the same day the orders are received.
 By default, most shippers need to hold orders until the next day due to pick up constraints.

 In response to these issues as well as a desire to find additional efficiencies, the US Post Office created what is commonly referred to as “Work Share” programs to attract outside companies into partnerships with the Post Office.
 These USPS discount shipping work share programs allow the post office to offer postal rate discounts to third parties that do some of the work for the Post Office.
 This work can be sorting, weighing and scanning mail, providing pick up and other transportation services for the Post Office and so on.
-The abbreviated version of this is: The more work a third party does, the better a rate they will be offered.
+The abbreviated version of this is: The more work a third party does, the better their USPS shipping discount rate.
 The volumes need to warrant the discounts as with any pricing and work share agreement.

 What does this all mean to the average small shipper?
 Not much…until now.
 Most work share partners have concentrated on finding ways to wrangle very large shippers into postal service contracts, leaving the small to mid-size customer out in the cold with very few options.
 FirstMile has changed that dynamic with its Postal Programs.
 Now shippers with as few as 50 packages a day can qualify for more competitive pricing than what they would traditionally see through others in the market place.